-From my studies of logic I understood the 2,500 year old arguments between dialectical and propositional thinkers in which proponents of the different epistemologies often denied the rationality of the other’s position.
+From my studies of logic I understood the 2,500-year-old arguments between dialectical and propositional thinkers in which proponents of the different epistemologies often denied the rationality of the other’s position.
 The arguments focused on the academic legitimacy of including a contradiction in correct thought.
 Aristotle developed a law of contradiction which stated that two mutually exclusive statements cannot be true simultaneously.
 Plato, in his dialogues on poetic inspiration, and through the words of Socrates, explained that a dialectician could hold both the One and the Many together.
 Popper (1963, p.
 315) claimed that the reasoning of dialecticians, with the nucleus of contradiction, was based on nothing better than a loose and woolly way of speaking that was entirely useless in theory.
 Marcuse (1964, p.
 111) claimed that propositional logic conceals the dialectical nature of reality with its nucleus of contradiction.
-Rayner (2011) has offered an inclusional logic that can embrace and draw insights from the meanings of dialectical and propositional thinkers without denying the rationality of dialectical and propositional thought but acknowledging some limitations in their ways of making sense of the world (Whitehead & Rayner 2009).
+Rayner (2011) has offered an inclusional logic that can embrace and draw insights from the meanings of dialectical and propositional thinkers without denying the rationality of dialectical and propositional thought but by acknowledging some limitations in their ways of making sense of the world (Whitehead & Rayner, 2009).

-To avoid the limitations of communicating meanings using words alone, from within either propositional or dialectical ways of thinking, whilst benefitting from some insights of both ways of thinking, I shall focus on visual narratives of educational practices that include both visual data and interpretations using words.
+To avoid the limitations of communicating meanings using words alone, from within either propositional or dialectical ways of thinking, while benefitting from some insights of both ways of thinking, I shall focus on visual narratives of educational practices that include both visual data and interpretations using words.

-2) Educational Research for Social Change with Living Educational Theories using Visual Narratives
+Educational Research for Social Change with Living Educational Theories using Visual Narratives

-In creating a living educational theory the individual must be prepared to be accountable to themselves and others in terms of the values and understandings that give meaning and purpose to their lives.
+In creating a living educational theory individuals must be prepared to be accountable to themselves and others in terms of the values and understandings that give meaning and purpose to their lives.
 In this sense, the values are ontological in that they are intimately related to who one believes oneself to be.
-Clarifying and evolving the meanings of these values involves their embodied expression in enquiries of the kind, ‘How do I improve what I am doing?’
+Clarifying and evolving the meanings of these values involves their embodied expression in enquiries of the kind, “How do I improve what I am doing?”
 It involves their clarification and evolution in the course of their emergence in practice in action reflection cycles.
-What I mean by this is that the values are offered as explanatory principles in explanations of educational influences in learning as one expresses concerns, creates action plans, acts and gathers data to make a judgment on the effectiveness of the actions and evaluates and modifies the concerns plans and actions in the light of the evaluations.
+What I mean by this is that the values are offered as explanatory principles in explanations of educational influences in learning as one expresses concerns, creates action plans, acts and gathers data to make a judgment on the effectiveness of the actions, and evaluates and modifies the concerns plans and actions in the light of the evaluations.

 I like Noffke’s (1997) criticism of living educational theories because it serves as a reminder to engage one’s values of humanity with the social formations in which we live and work.
 Noffke believes that the processes of self-awareness in the creation of living educational theories are vital in identifying the contradictions between one's espoused theories and one's practices.
 Noffke is critical of the focus on individual learning as she says that this only begins to address the social basis of personal belief systems.
 She accepts that such efforts can further a kind of collective agency but claims, mistakenly in my view, that it is a sense of agency built on ideas of society as a collection of autonomous individuals.
 As such, Noffke says, it seems incapable of addressing social issues in terms of the interconnections between personal identity and the claim of experiential knowledge, as well as power and privilege in society.
-Noffke claims that the process of personal transformation through the examination of practice and self-reflection may be a necessary part of social change, especially in education; it is however, not sufficient. ( p.
-329)
+Noffke claims that the process of personal transformation through the examination of practice and self-reflection may be a necessary part of social change, especially in education; it is however, not sufficient (p.
+329).